browserengineering/book/book/invalidation.md

                 # ...
 ```

-Here, it *is* important to check the dirty flag, because the
+We also need to make sure we now only modify `children` via `set`.
-computation we are skipping here---line breaking and rebuilding the
+That's a problem for `add_inline_child` and `new_line`, which
-layout tree---is pretty expensive.
+currently `append` to the `children` field.
+There are a couple of

-We also need to fix up `add_inline_child`'s and `new_line`'s
+possible fixes, but in the interests of expediency,[^perhaps-local]
-references to `children`.
-There are a couple of possible fixes, but in
+I'm going to use a second, unprotected field, `temp_children`, to
-the interests of expediency,[^perhaps-local] I'm going to use a
+build the list of children, and then `set` it as the new value of the
-second, unprotected field, `temp_children`:
+`children` field at the end:

 [^perhaps-local]: Perhaps the nicest design would thread a local
 `children` variable through all of the methods involved in line